 I’m too busy.

-I can’t find childcare.
+I can’t find anyone to watch my kids.

-I can livestream church.
+I can livestream church anyway.

 The list goes on and on.